TheMikeBoy/100-days-of-code/log.md

 **week's Progress**: I changed the frequency in my logs, because it was getting boring and I had  to study more things in python.
 Today I use python to do a Log analysis.
 In the akamai datastream files, I started  writing functions to extract gzip files, save them in the same directory, read and change  the timestamp column  to datetime using pandas library.
  **Thoughts:**  I'm getting better every day and understanding more how I can use python in my day at work.
 **Link to work for today:** https://github.com/TheMikeBoy/AkamaiDataStreamAnilyze/

+### Day 14, November 17,  2021
+**week's Progress**: Today I implemented a sum function with Pandas Dataframe  to sum the values in a column if the column has the user input value.
+The function runs in  directories and subdirectories searching for the files who has the value
+**Link to work for today:** https://github.com/TheMikeBoy/AkamaiDataStreamAnilyze/